 Photography has changed substantially in the last decade alone.
 Tools on the computer, such as Photoshop, allow us to create virtually anything at all.
 Adjustments can be made to photographs long after the photos have been taken.
 However, many of the famous photographs and portraits came before the past decade of rapid advancement in digital photography.

-Without further ado, let’s get started on this list of some of the most inspirational and famous photographers the world has ever seen!
+Without further ado, let’s get started on this list of some of the most inspirational photographers the world has ever seen!

 1. Ansel Adams

 Ansel Adams believed it only took one shot to capture a masterpiece.
 Hailed as one of the most famous landscape photographers of all time, Adams was known for his large format, landscape photography and ability to capture the vast landscapes and nature of the American West.
 Much of his photography work reflects his love for the wilderness and the importance of preserving the remaining wildlands of the American West.
 He was not only a landscape photographer but also an environmentalist and artist.

 Adams had an immense work ethic and developed a complete understanding of the exposure latitude in film photography.
 He was an expert in the darkroom and used different types of developing styles to process his unmatched black and white photography.
 Through dodge and burn processing techniques and using large format prints, Adams was able to convey the emotion and tone through his photographs.

 His images are rich in tonal quality and with great detail.
 From rich blacks to creamy mid-tones and bright whites, Adams was a master in film processing and would often pre-visualize what the photograph would look like before processing the film.
 Many photographers have tried to emulate his style over the years.